 Yes, your mother or guardian is required to become a member.
 Some mothers are already members.

 15. How much are the dues of St. Lucy’s Auxiliary?

-$50 annually; you receive a membership book, invitations to the functions for a year, ability to vote at the meetings and the President’s letter is sent to keep you current regarding the Auxiliary functions.
-Junior Membership is $10 and is open to any girl who has recently been presented up to five years post-presentation.
+$50 annually; you receive invitations to the functions for the year, ability to vote at the meetings and the President’s letter is sent to keep you current regarding the Auxiliary functions.
+Medallion Graduate Membership is $10 and is open to any girl who has recently been presented up to five years post-presentation.